This Service Level Agreement is effective June 02, 2019.

 2.1 Allowed Downtime Interval - additional time for Fivetran to successfully sync a connector before customer starts accruing Downtime.

 2.3 Normal Update Time – the average time between successful syncs over the previous 30 days.
-Normal Update Time is not set until have been 48 successful incremental loads.
+Normal Update Time is not set until there have been 48 successful incremental loads.

 2.4 Service Credit - a credit on Customer’s fees equal to Downtime (in hours) * (annual fee for Service/hours in year).
 Service Credits for Core Services are calculated based on the platform fees paid for the current term.
 Service Credits for Data Delivery are calculated based on the connector fees paid for the affected connector during the current term.
 Service Credits may not be redeemed for cash, and may not exceed 50% of the total monthly fees for that Service in the month that the incident occured.